 Corbitt pushed the limits of endurance by racing ultramarathon distances (longer than 26.2 miles), and he remained one of the top-ranked ultramarathoners in the world throughout the 1960s.
 He made five appearances at the famed London-to-Brighton 52.5-mile road race, and he set American road race records on three occasions.
 At the age of 50 he set an American record for running 100 miles on the track (13:33:06).

-As the founding president of NYRR, Corbitt was the first editor of New York Runner, now the country’s oldest continuously published running publication.
+As the founding president of NYRR (1958-1960), Corbitt was the first editor of New York Runner, which became the country’s oldest continuously published running publication.
 He went on to essentially invent many facets of the sport that runners now take for granted, including course measurement and age-group competition.
 His 1964 book on course measurement set standards for the sport worldwide (including the addition of 0.1% to every race distance to ensure accurate records), and he served as the first chairman of the Amateur Athletic Union’s national standards committee.
 He broke ground by recognizing runners’ achievements in relation to those of their age-group peers, and he pushed for age-group awards at early NYRR races.

 Corbitt was a physical therapist by profession, and he worked full time for 44 years at the International Center for the Disabled in New York City.